Healthy Homes Assessment Pirimai

 Pirimai Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory for all Pirimai and New Zealand rental homes where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is required for all Pirimai and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records that demonstrate compliance with each Healthy Homes Standard that apply or will apply throughout the tenancy period of their rental properties.
+• Property managers and landlords have to keep records that demonstrate the compliance with any Healthy Homes Standards that apply or will be applied throughout the tenancy period of their rental properties.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

 Unreasonable Gaps & Holes